Q: What is Amazon Neptune?

 Q: How do I access my Amazon Neptune database?

-Access to Amazon Neptune databases must be done through the HTTP/HTTPS port entered on database creation.
+Access to Amazon Neptune databases must be done through the HTTP port entered on database creation within your VPC.
 This is done to provide an additional layer of security for your data.
 Step by step instructions on how to connect to your Amazon Neptune database is provided in the Amazon Neptune User Guide.